hbkworld/streaming-spec/complex_types.md

 This is similar to the simple counter.
 Data blocks will contain timestamps only.
 `angle` changes by a known amount of 1.
 Only time stamps are being reansferred.

-We get a (partial) meta information with a start value of the counter every time when the zero index is being crossed:
+We get a (partial) meta information with a `start` value of the counter every time the zero index is being crossed:

 ~~~~ {.javascript}
 {